spetum/SystemManagementScript/README.md

 # SytstemManagementScript

-System update and upgrade

-Cpu Status

-core speed

-and so on
+System update and upgrade, Cpu Status, core speed and so on
 --------
 Update List
 --------